gandreini/css-guidelines/css-style-guide.md

 	// Sass styles import for whole project
 	//

-The next section is where we import external libraries (e.g. Susy).
+The next section is where we import external libraries (e.g. Susy, Bootstrap).
 This is how it looks like:

 	// ------------------------------------ //
 	// #LIBRARIES